FHIR/vscode-fsh/README.md

 The extension provides a custom task for running SUSHI on the current workspace.
 The task will run SUSHI on the workspace, log messages to VS Code's integrated Terminal tab, report any errors or warnings in VS Code's Problems tab, and highlight errors and warnings inline in the FSH file.
 Selecting an error or warning from the Problems tab will open the file the error is in.

-Note that after any errors or warnings are resolve in the FSH, SUSHI must be run through the task to resolve them in the Problems tab and inline in the FSH file.
+Note that after any errors or warnings are resolved in the FSH, SUSHI must be run through the task to resolve them in the Problems tab and inline in the FSH file.

-To run the SUSHI Build task, use VS Code's Run Task feature, select 'fsh' and select 'fsh: sushi'.
+To run the SUSHI Build task, use VS Code's Run Task feature.
+The "Run Task" feature can be accessed in the "Terminal" menu by clicking "Run Task...".
+When the menu opens in VS Code, select 'fsh' and then select 'sushi'.
 The task can also be run using the keyboard shortcut for running build tasks, which is ⇧⌘B on Mac and Ctrl+Shift+B on Windows.

 Note that you must have SUSHI installed locally in order for the task to run successfully.
 See [SUSHI Installation instructions](https://fshschool.org/docs/sushi/installation/) for help installing.